mreinstein/game-input/README.md

 // runs every frame
 function gameLoop () {

+    // should be called at the beginning of every frame Input.pollState()

     // query the input state here, perform game logic and rendering: console.log(Input.down('walk_left')) // true when the key is first pushed down console.log(Input.held('walk_left')) // true while the key is pushed and held down console.log(Input.up('walk_left'))   // true when the key is released

-    // should be called at the end of every frame Input.endFrame()

     requestAnimationFrame(gameLoop)
 }